to speak with a knowledgeable Enrollment Counselor.

 36 total credits required

-Ohio University's online Master of Science in Management (MSM) features a customizable curriculum made up of 12 three-credit courses that are seven weeks in duration.
+Ohio University's online Master of Science in Management (MSM) features a customizable curriculum made up of 12 courses that are 7 weeks long.
 You will learn in a flexible format and design a program of study that aligns with your academic interests and professional goals.

 OHIO's MSM is designed to deliver the multidisciplinary skills you need to be an effective, transformative manager in modern organizations.
 At the start of your program, you will complete courses that lead to a Management and Leadership Certificate.
-Then, you'll choose two of the following additional certificates:
+Then, you'll choose two additional certificates:

 When you graduate, you will have three specialized credentials in addition to your master's degree, signaling to employers that you're ready for the complexities and challenges of 21st-century organizational management.

 This course presents a strategic and analytical approach to complex behavioral problems involving interactions among individuals, teams and organizational factors.
 The course explores topics such as leadership, team dynamics, motivation, decision-making, power/persuasion and conflict as they apply to the management of individuals and teams in organizations.
 The class utilizes case studies, experiential exercises, personal reflection and an organizational consulting project to practice and refine students’ management skills as well as to gain insight into their own strengths and weaknesses as a manager.

 Managers need to be able to scan and understand the external environment in order to engage in the important planning and decision-making tasks they face.
 In this course, students will learn tools and techniques used by managers for understanding and analyzing the business environment, resources for environmental scanning and competitive analysis, how to identify and evaluate trends for the purposes of problem diagnosis and opportunity recognition, approaches to strategic prioritization and sources of competitive advantage.